 Nose piercings can be a cause of distraction which is why they are not welcomed at mainstream organizations.
-They can divert attention of clients or colleagues, perhaps.
-In educational institutes, piercings can catch the attention of students which is likely to disrupt their study.
-Same is the case with other body modifications such as tattoos.
+They can divert the attention of clients or colleagues, perhaps.
+In educational institutes, piercings can catch the attention of students which is likely to disrupt their studies.
+The same is the case with other body modifications such as tattoos.

 Such unconventional things may as well spark debates, you never know.
-To avoid all the possible disruptions in the otherwise normal course of work, piercing policies at most place are quite strict.
+To avoid all the possible disruptions in the otherwise normal course of work, piercing policies at a lot of places are quite strict.

 Read Also: Are Nose Piercings Unprofessional?